-The Washington State Coordination of Services Program (COS) is a 12-hour seminar, attended by a youth and parent or connected adult.
+The Washington State COS is a 12-hour seminar, attended by a youth and parent or connected adult.
 The seminar consists of five to eight interactive sessions presented by community organizations or individuals who have a passion for working with families.
-The session facilitators offer interactive lessons that educate and teach participants about adolescent development, building relationships, decision making, boundaries, accountability, communication, and conflict resolution while developing community connections.
+The session facilitators offer interactive lessons that educate and teach participants about adolescent development, building relationships, decision-making, boundaries, accountability, communication, and conflict resolution, while developing community connections.

 The specific objectives of the program are to improve family relations, enhance youth strengths, build healthy relationships, and offer access to valuable services in their community.
-The COS program uses a small group-based learning model in conjunction with the principles of Popular Education.
+The COS program uses a small group based learning model in conjunction with the principles of Popular Education.
 This program can successfully be implemented in rural, suburban, and urban settings.

 The WSIPP completed a second evaluation on COS in September 2015.
-The second evaluation was completed in response to program expansion and Quality Assurance (QA) implementation in 2010.
+The second evaluation was completed in response to program expansion and QA implementation in 2010.
 This evaluation reported that COS reduced recidivism by about 3.5 percentage points (from 20% to 16.5%) and was found to be a research-based program.
-In January 2020, WSIPP published Updated Evidence Classifications for Select State-Funded Juvenile Justice Programs in Washington State: A Resource Guide, which upgraded the COS program classification from research-based to evidence-based.
+In January 2020, WSIPP published Updated Evidence Classifications for Select State - Funded Juvenile Justice Programs in Washington State: A Resource Guide, which upgraded the COS program classification from research-based to evidence-based.

-During the SFY 2021, 12 counties provided the COS program.
+During SFY 2022, 13 counties provided the COS program.
 Throughout the year, the state QAS provided QA oversight and ongoing consultation to existing programs and supported the new courts with implementation efforts.

-The following occurred in SFY 2021:
+The following occurred in SFY 2022:

-- Of the 12 courts providing COS, seven contract with a provider, and six utilize juvenile court staff to implement the program. - In response to the COVID-19 pandemic, virtual COS program standards were created and implemented in May 2020.
-During SFY 2021, 11 courts were able to provide virtual programming to youth and families in their respective jurisdictions.
-The state QAS was able to observe all 11 court programs virtually to ensure continued program fidelity and to help support virtual programming efforts across the state. - Annual COS training was provided virtually this year.
-Each court with an active program was in attendance this year. - Despite experiencing a very challenging year, COS program facilitators remained dedicated to serving the youth and families in their communities by being flexible, innovative, and open to providing virtual programming.
-In SFY 2021, 324 youth successfully completed COS.
+- Of the 13 courts providing COS, six contract with a provider and eight utilize juvenile court staff to deliver the program. - In response to the COVID-19 pandemic, virtual COS program standards were created and implemented in May 2020.
+During SFY 2022, 12 courts were able to provide virtual programing to youth and families in their respective jurisdictions.
+As the pandemic restrictions lifted, seven courts resumed in-person programing.
+The state QAS was able to observe all 12 court programs virtually to ensure continued program fidelity and to help support virtual programing efforts across the state. - Using the newly developed COS Program Evaluation tool, formal program evaluations began in February 2022.
+As of July 2022, five courts have received a program evaluation and all five performed within fidelity and competency standards. - The way we collect and track data statewide has been improved to reflect program dosage and specific core session content for each jurisdiction.
+Improving our data collecting methods will aid in future program research. - Annual COS training was held in person for the first time since the start of the pandemic.
+This year, we contracted with Marli Williams LLC, a Master Facilitator, Leadership Trainer, and Engagement Strategist.
+She trained our staff on designing and delivering highly interactive and engaging sessions and workshops. - Despite experiencing a very challenging year, COS program facilitators remained dedicated to serving the youth and families in their communities by being flexible, innovative, and open to providing virtual programing.
+During the last two years of the pandemic 656 (93%) youth successfully completed COS.